ViolaFlower/Re-Console/README.md

 - Optional old world generation, spanning from Beta 1.7.3 to 1.17.1
 - Some of the old LCE texture packs and Mash-Up packs

-### Theres also some extra QoL features that can improve the user experience, such as:
+### There's also some extra QoL features that can improve the user experience, such as:
 - Borderless Fullscreen mode (Mods>Minecraft>Video Settings to enable)
 - Custom Color support
 - Free multiplayer via E4MC, open to LAN and send the link to your friends to play!